quantified-uncertainty/squiggle/.changeset/lovely-rocks-sip.md

 "@quri/squiggle-components": patch
 ---

-Tooltips on stdlib functions in editor
+Tooltips and inline documentation for stdlib functions in editor